Tesfa8186/MVC-Challenge-Tech-Blog/README.md

 ## Installation

+- Installatin on browser with the deployed application of Heroku using the link at the bottom "Links" section.
+OR

-- Installation of the application is on local server with npm start.
+- Installation of the application is on local server with running of npm start.

 ## Usage